• Skip to primary navigation

 • A drooping eyelid on the same side of the face as the affected arm

-Brachial plexus damage comes from nerves being stretched, torn, or severed.
+The underlying cause of brachial plexus damage is the nerves being stretched, torn, or severed.
 If scar tissue develops on the nerves, that can also cause symptoms.

 Complications during delivery may result in brachial plexus damage, for instance, if the baby gets stuck in the birth canal.